lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 ## Exercises

-1. Write some tests with Vue Test Utils to ensure the UI is working correctly.
+1. Write some tests with Testing Library to ensure the UI is working correctly.
+See the GitHub repository for the solutions.
 2. Do not allow moving on a square that is already taken.
 3. Add a check after each move to see if a player has won.
 Display this somewhere in the UI.
 4. Implement `undo` and `redo`.